davidbonnet/astring/README.md

 npm test
 ```

-### Benchmark

-You can run benchmarks that compare Astring against Escodegen and Esotope:
+Also, make sure that the modifications don't alter the performance by running benchmarks that compare Astring against Escodegen and Esotope:

 ```bash
 npm run benchmark